appzappy/nirail/readme.md

 ##Check out TripNI

-My evil iPhone competitor/sister app ;-P
+My evil iPhone competitor/sister app :-P
-Awesome app, well worth a look for any iPhone.
+Awesome app, well worth a look for anyone with an iPhone.
 You took the weight off everytime someone asked if I would port NIRail to iPhone and I could point them straight to you.

 [TripNI](http://tripni.co)